GaloisInc/crucible/crux-mir/README.md

 ## Examples

-The [example/ffs/](example/ffs) directory in this repository contains a simple library with concrete and symbolic tests.
-Use `cargo crux-test` to run the symbolic test, which proves that an optimized find-first-set function is equivalent to a simple reference implementation.
+The [examples/](examples/) directory in this repository contains a number of examples with concrete and symbolic tests.
-Have a look at [example/README.md](./example/README.md) to learn more about different ways to use `crux-mir`.
+Have a look at [examples/README.md](./examples/README.md) to learn more about different ways to use `crux-mir`.

 A fork of the curve25519-dalek library with symbolic tests for the `Scalar52` type is available [here][dalek-fork].
 This is the code that appears in the